 No. Heatworks products will not function properly with GFCI, GFI, RCB, RCD, or any other ground-fault breakers.
 Because the water coming out of our products is grounded, there are current characteristics unique to the water heaters that cause these types of breaker to trip when the unit first powers up.
 We do not recommend using ground-fault breakers with Heatworks products.

 No. Heatworks products are designed for use with potable water only.
 We do not recommend using our products with unapproved chemicals or with water containing chemicals.
-Please contact Heatworks before using any chemicals with your Heatworks product so not to void your warranty.
+Please contact Heatworks before using any chemicals with your Heatworks product or using the product for any application outside of what is described in the User Guide & Installation Manual so not to void your warranty.

 No. Unlike other tankless electric water heaters, the heating technology used with the MODEL 3 Water Heater allows us to eliminate a flow switch and flow restrictor, so there is no minimum flow require to begin heating.
 The MODEL 3 will never heat water higher than the setpoint temperature, regardless of the flow rate.

 No. All Heatworks products run on AC power.
-You can use an inverter (which converts DC power to AC power) in order to run Heatworks water heaters.
+You can use an inverter (which converts DC power to AC power) to run Heatworks water heaters.
 The inverter needs to be at least as large as the kW of power needed to produce the desired amount of hot water at the desired temperature.
-The average shower temperature is 105° F.

-Unfortunately, we cannot provide you with an exact cost of operation, as that number will vary depending on your location and your application.
-The MODEL 3 is a non-continuous device so it only draws power when there is a need for hot water, and the unit does not continue to draw power once the hot water is turned off.
+Unfortunately, we cannot provide you with an exact cost of operation as that number will vary depending on your location and application.
+The MODEL 3 is a non-continuous device and only draws power when there is a need for hot water.
+Meaning, the MODEL 3 does not continue to draw power once hot water is turned off.
 According to the U.S. Energy Information Administration, 14% of the average American household energy costs are devoted to water heating.
-The MODEL 3 Water Heater is designed to be 99% energy efficient and can reduce the overall cost of water heating by up to 40% compared to a standard tank, so it can reduce the overall energy cost of a home by up to 5.6%.
+The MODEL 3 Water Heater is designed to be 99% energy efficient and can reduce the overall cost of water heating by up to 40% compared to a standard electric tank.
+So, it can reduce the overall energy cost of a home by up to 5.6%.